facebookresearch/ParlAI/docs/source/tutorial_basic.rst

 return the next batch of examples.
 For a neural net agent, this could be a train step or eval step.

-Observations
+Messages
 ^^^^^^^^^^^^
-Observations are what we call the objects returned by an agent's act function and are so named because they are input to other agents' observe() functions.
+Messages are what we call the objects both observed by an agent (observations) and returned by an agent's act function (actions).
-This is the primary way messages are passed between agents and the environment in ParlAI.
+These observations and actions are the primary way agents in ParlAI communicate with each other within their enviroment.
-Observations are usually in the form of python dictionaries containing different types of information.
+The Message object is a subclass of a python dict, whose key function is to prevent users from editing fields in an action or observation unintentionally.

-The :doc:`observations <observations>` documentation goes into more detail about each field, but the following table shows the basics.
+The :doc:`messages <messages>` documentation goes into more detail about each field, but the following table shows the basics.